 Teaching Outreach

-I am committed to Dewey’s ideal of philosophy as a civic practice.
-So I teach in different forms outside the university - from public symposiums and coffee shop seminars, to after school Ethics Bowl coching.
+I am committed to Dewey’s ideal of philosophy as a civic and public practice.
+So I’ve designed public symposiums, coffee shop seminars, communal forums, and after school courses for Ethics Bowl teams.

-Here, I teach broadly, and have previously taught the philosophy of work, moral problems in American life, theories of social justice, and the epistemology of science.
+Here, I have previously taught the philosophy of work, moral problems in America, Aristotle on friendship, the metaphysics of explanation, and epistemology of science.